Congratulations on creating and naming your narrative! Next you need to upload your video and audio based assets to the eevo system.

 - 3D Format: Top/Bottom

-- Delivery format: Intermediary format or H264 requesting a very minimal amount of compression or dictating specific high quality settings.
+- Delivery format: Intermediary format or H264 or H265 requesting a very minimal amount of compression or dictating specific high quality settings.